dragomano/Light-Portal/docs/basics/customizing.md

 ## Miscellaneous
 In this section, you can change various auxiliary settings of the portal, which may be useful for developers of templates and plugins.

-* Check themes those using Font Awesome icons — if some icons are not displayed when using a third-party theme, enable this theme here.
+* Check themes that do not display action icons — if some icons are not displayed when using a third-party theme, enable this theme here.

 ![](misc.png)